 Once you and your DALS faculty member have determined what academic accommodations are necessary for you, your DALS faculty member will write an accommodation letter which will outline your academic accommodations and will send this to your instructors for the current semester.
 No information will be disclosed about the reasons for the accommodations, the purpose of the accommodation letter is to inform your instructor of what you need in order to access all the course components.

 At the beginning of each following semester in which you require classroom or testing accommodations, you can reach out to your DALS faculty member and request your accommodation letter be released to your instructors.
 The information in the letter is only shared with your instructors and they are reminded that the information is confidential, only to be discussed with you privately.

 It is not uncommon for students to realize in the course of their studies that there are barriers to their learning that are not addressed initially in their accommodation letters.
 If this occurs, students are strongly encouraged to reach out to their DALS faculty who will work with the student to put new accommodations in place if necessary.

 Accommodated exams will generally take place on the same date and start at the same time as the rest of your class.
 However, there may be circumstances that require you to write at a different time, such as an accommodation that specifies the time of day you can write an exam or a scheduling conflict that arises out of your extra time exam accommodation and the regularly scheduled time of another one of your courses.
 If you need to write your exam at a time other than the regularly scheduled date and time, please discuss this with your instructor and DALS faculty member as soon as possible so that all the necessary arrangements can be made for you to write your exam.
-Accommodated Exam Request Form
+Test Accommodation Form